jbirddog/blue/README.md

 ### TODOs:

-1. Rename bootstrap.bin to something like demo.bs0 (.gitignore)
-1. Rename out.bin to something like demo, chmod +x (.gitignore)
+1. Demo needs to be able to dynamically set file size in elf header